Ceccy Twum

 Ceccy Abena Ampratwum (born 13 November), better known by her stage name Ceccy Twum, is a Ghanaian contemporary gospel singer and songwriter.

 Early life and education

 Ceccy was born to the family of Mr and Mrs Andoh in Accra, Ghana.
 Ceccy Twum started her primary school education at the Don Bosco Catholic Primary and Junior high in Winneba and proceeded to Snapps College for her senior high education in Accra.

 Personal life

 Ceccy is married to Prophet Alex Twum and they have three children.
+She is a gospel singer and worship leader.